thiagofa/pyrise/README.md

     $ sudo easy_install pyrise

-Alternately, you can just the GitHub repository anywhere in your PythonPath like this
+Alternately, you can just clone the GitHub repository anywhere in your PythonPath like this

     $ git clone http://github.com/feedmagnet/pyrise.git